Lacrosse is an extremely fast-moving sport, with a lot of emphasis on positional play.

 In this article, we'll cover a few common questions about which positions are more dominant, how the different players are rated, and what their responsibilities are.

-It's a little more detailed than explaining the basic lacrosse rules or answering simple questions like "how long is a lacrosse game" - hopefully you'll find it useful if you have a real interest in the sport.
+It's a little more complex than explaining the basic lacrosse rules or answering simple questions like "how long is a lacrosse game" - hopefully, you'll find this useful if you have an interest in the sport.

 Positions in men's lacrosse can be divided into four areas of play: